A little bit about our Amazing Team

 Warren & Samantha Mowle

-“Warren and Samantha Mowle are the Founders of Stacey’s Smiles and Samantha also form part of the Trustee team.
+“Warren and Samantha Mowle are the Founders of Stacey’s Smiles and Samantha also forms part of the Trustee team.
 They wanted to create a fitting legacy for there daughter Stacey after she lost her battle on March 6 2015.
 During Stacey’s journey spent mainly at the Royal Marsden Hospital in Sutton, she loved to help other children understand their treatments.
 She would explain the things she had been through and what she would do to take her mind off things.
 She would color books, draw, and paint and take part in all the activities throughout the day in the playroom.
 Stacey loved to bring a smile to other children, their families, Doctors & Nurses.
 We found that when Stacey was smiling, laughing, joking and in high spirits her body accepted harsh treatments better.
 After Stacey’s passing we were inspired not only by her courage but on how she dealt with her and other children suffering with Neuroblastoma, It always resulted in laughter and a smile.
 Stacey’s Smiles is a legacy to our princess and I hope this charity can continue to bring Smiles to other children and families affected by Neuroblastoma Cancer like Stacey always did.
 These are photos of us at events for Stacey.
 The one of Sam is during Steve’s Nash 34 mile run in 2014.
 The photo of Warren is during a race event at Buckmore Park in.”